fjdu/myRadex/README.md

 We use the [LAMDA](http://home.strw.leidenuniv.nl/~moldata/molecules.html) format for the input energy levels and transition rates.

-This code has not been thoroughly tested, and it is possible that some input files cannot be loaded properly.
+This code has not been thoroughly tested, and it is possible that some input files won't load properly.